EASYNETY/1ta/docs/features/help/help-feature-completion-guide.md

    - ✅ Accessing Course Materials - Implemented
    - ✅ Tracking Your Progress - Implemented

-3. Complete the "Attendance" section
+3. ✅ Complete the "Attendance" section - COMPLETED
-   - Marking Attendance
+   - ✅ Marking Attendance - Implemented
-   - Attendance Reports
+   - ✅ Attendance Reports - Implemented

-4. Implement the "Timetable" section
+4. ⏳ Implement the "Timetable" section - IN PROGRESS
-   - Viewing Your Schedule
+   - ✅ Viewing Your Schedule - Implemented
-   - Event Types
+   - ❌ Event Types - Not implemented
-   - Schedule Notifications
+   - ❌ Schedule Notifications - Not implemented

 5. Implement the "Discussions" section
    - Using Chatrooms